MinAiSpaces/rushhour/docs/Represenation.md

 We're implementing this game and its solvers using Python, following the object-oriented programming (OOP) paradigm.

-Our current setup includes two primary classes: the `Board` class and the `Vehicle` class.
-The `Board` class represents the game board, which is initialized with a specific size and is currently responsible for managing the placement and movement of vehicles.
+Our initial setup includes two primary classes: the `Board` class and the `Vehicle` class.
+The `Board` class represents the game board, which is initialized with a specific size and is responsible for managing the placement and movement of vehicles.
 The `Vehicle` class defines individual vehicle objects, tracking attributes such as their name, length, orientation, and current position on the board.
 This separation will hopefully allow us to handle the game mechanics in a modular way, making it easier to implement solvers and quickly test different configurations.